jayjaychukwu/diagnosis-test/README.md

 ## Support and Feedback
+- Remember to always spin down your docker containers after you are done because they can consume a lot of memory.

 Please feel free to reach out to me or raise an Issue if you run into any problems running this project.